Where To Find Unclaimed Money and Unclaimed Property

 The next step is to search unclaimed property records in other states you

-have lived in and states where your ancestors have lived.
+have lived in and states where your family members have lived.
 Don't limit yourself

 to any one state.
 A company holding unclaimed money will, in some cases,